Blog/Income Tax & Compliance

 Despite its popularity, 80D is frequently claimed incorrectly.
 Taxpayers mix up the per-person and per-family limits, forget the payment mode restriction, or assume the new tax regime allows it.
 This guide covers every scenario with exact figures so you can claim the full lawful amount.

 Looking for expert help with Section 80D health insurance deduction limits and eligibility for AY 2026-27?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Who Can Claim Section 80D